vanus-labs/docs/user-manual/connectors/source/sns.md

 Before launching an Amazon SNS Source, we create a Display Connector to receive and **print CloudEvents** sent from the SNS Source.

-You can use following command to pull a Display Connector's image from duckerhub.
+You can use following command to get the Display sink image.

 ```shell
 docker pull vancehub/sink-display:latest